 Job vacancies are advertised inside and outside of the Agency.
-Advertisements include Heartland AEA's non-discrimination statement, and all newspaper advertisements include EEO/ AA statements.
+Advertisements include Heartland AEA's non-discrimination statement, and all newspaper advertisements include EEO/AA statements.
 Other recruitment activities include the following:

-- · Working with pre-service institutions and graduate training programs - · Disseminating newsletters and brochures to training institutions - · Maintaining contact with innovative training programs - Posting information on career websites - Attending career fairs - Attending community multi-cultural events b.
+- Working with pre-service institutions and graduate training programs - Disseminating newsletters and brochures to training institutions - Maintaining contact with innovative training programs - · Posting information on career websites - · Attending career fairs - · Attending community multi-cultural events b.
 A demographic study of the applicant pool and flow

-A review of demographic information for the relevant labor force for Heartland AEA shows a minority population of approximately 11.8%, compared to a minority population of 9.1% statewide.
+A review of demographic information for the relevant labor force for Heartland AEA shows a minority population of approximately 6.9%, compared to a minority population of 8.4% statewide.

-A review of job applications submitted between July 1, 2016 and June 30, 2018 was done.
-The review showed a total of 1,061 completed applications.
+A review of job applications submitted between July 1, 2018 and June 30, 2020 was done.
+The review showed a total of 945 completed applications.
 Applicants voluntarily provided the following information on their applications.
-In total, female applicants (80.6%) outnumbered male applicants (15.2%), while 4.2% didn't respond.
-Of all applicants, 8.4% identified themselves as part of the minority population, 85.7% identified as white, while 5.9% did not respond.
+In total, female applicants (85.5%) outnumbered male applicants (13.1%) (.3% non binary), while 1.1% didn't respond.
+Of all applicants, 6.9% identified themselves as part of the minority population, 90.6% identified as white, while 2.5% did not respond.